Gynecomastia and Medication: Can Medications Reduce Gynecomastia?

-Note that unlike what you may have read online, gynecomastia specialists confirm that tumors and use of marijuana rarely cause gynecomastia.
+Note that unlike what you may have read online, plastic surgeons confirm that tumors and the use of marijuana rarely cause gynecomastia.

-Anti-estrogen drugs, which were popularized by bodybuilders, are often being taken by people who developed gynecomastia.
-The estrogen blocker is purposed to prevent testosterone from converting to the female hormone, but the effect isn’t guaranteed.
-Most important – these oral medications cannot remove breast tissue once it has been formed.
-They may decrease the amount of fat tissue and if this is your only concern, your condition is actually called pseudogynecomastia and may be effectively treated with medication.
+Anti-estrogen drugs, which were popularized by bodybuilders, were often taken by people who developed gynecomastia.
+These estrogen blockers are purposed to prevent testosterone from converting to estrogen, but the effect isn’t guaranteed.
+Most importantly, these oral medications cannot remove breast tissue once it has been formed.
+They may decrease the amount of adipose tissue and if this is your only concern, your condition is actually called pseudogynecomastia and may be effectively treated with certain medicines.

 Proper Diet & Exercise

 Gimmicks found online can cause you to spend a lot of money and yield few results.
-To some degree, proper nutrition and exercise for gynecomastia can help you reduce the size of fat tissues in the chest areas.
+To some degree, weight loss using proper nutrition and exercise for gynecomastia can help you reduce the size of fat tissues in the chest areas.
 However, individuals who are already on the thinner side will probably achieve better results through gynecomastia surgery.

 ©Copyright 2020 Gynecomastia.org.
 All rights reserved.
 Use and access to this site are subject to the terms and conditions as set out in our Legal Statement and Privacy Statement.